Apels1nA/sgen/docs/source/api.rst

     .. py:method:: generate(length: int)

-        :raises NotImplemented: If a method is not implemented in iterable data types when using a validator :py:class:`Length'
+        :raises NotImplemented: If a method is not implemented in iterable data types when using a validator :py:class:`Length`

     .. py:method:: get_step()